-Cyber attacks can take various forms, targeting different aspects of computer systems, networks, and data.
+Cyberattacks can take various forms, targeting different aspects of computer systems, networks, and data.

-Ransomware accounts for one of the most common types of security attacks and organizations must train users; reduce vulnerabilities and strengthen controls.
-Insufficient safeguards around assets, data, technology provide an environment for cyber criminals to penetrate, blend in and then launch attacks that disrupt operations and deny services, mostly for financial gain.
+Organizations must train users on the types of cyber attacks; reduce vulnerabilities and strengthen controls.
+Insufficient safeguards around assets, data and technology provide an environment for cyber criminals to penetrate, blend in and then launch attacks that disrupt operations and deny services, mostly for financial gain.